bluerobotics/ping-protocol/README.md

 ### control

 #### 1100 goto_bootloader
-Send the device into the booloader.
+Send the device into the bootloader.
 This is useful for firmware updates.

 No payload.